What is Asthma

 -

-Allergens such as pollen, dust, and pets
+Allergens, such as pollen, dust, and pets

 -

-Upper respiratory infections such as colds or the flu
+Upper respiratory infections, such as colds or the flu

 -

-Inhaled irritants such as secondhand smoke
+Inhaled irritants, such as from smoking, e-cigarettes, or secondhand smoke

 -

-Certain weather conditions such as cold air
+Certain weather conditions, such as cold air

 -